-The city has two airports, Fiumicino, the main one, and Ciampino.
-If you are flying to Fiumicino, this article is just for you and to make your life easier once you land.
+The city has two airports, Fiumicino, the main airport, and Ciampino.
+If you are flying into Fiumicino, this article is designed for you and to make your life easier once you land.

-There's nothing like a bad experience at the airport to kill the excitement of a trip, so read on and you'll know how to make getting to Rome from Fiumicino Airport as easy as possible.
+There's nothing like a bad experience at the airport to kill your desire to take a trip, so read on and you'll know how to make getting to Rome from Fiumicino airport as easy as possible.

-1. Options for getting to Rome from Fiumicino Airport
+Options to get to Rome from Fiumicino airport

 Shared transfers are one of the best options to comfortably reach your hotel upon landing at the airport.
 They work in a very simple way: you book them in advance, when you arrive at Fiumicino you have a minivan waiting for you to pick you and other passengers up to the number of seats, and the driver sets off for Rome to drop you off at your hotel.

-For all the advantages they offer, the shared arrival transfers from Fiumicino to Rome are a very reasonably priced option and you avoid having to buy a ticket for a bus or train and having to carry your luggage through the crowded public transport.
+For all the advantages they offer, shared arrival transfers from Fiumicino to Romasonare a very reasonably priced option and you avoid having to buy a ticket for a bus or train and having to carry your luggage through the crowded public transport.

-There is also the possibility to book a shared departure transfer from Rome to Fiumicino which will make your last day in Rome a much more peaceful and bearable experience so you can calmly say goodbye to the great beauty of the Eternal City.
+There is also the possibility to book a shared departure transfer from Rome to Fiumicino that will make your last day in Rome a much more peaceful and bearable experience so that you can say goodbye calmly to the great beauty of the Eternal City.

 The premium option to get to Rome from the airport.
-A private arrival transfer from Fiumicino to Rome works in a very similar way to the shared transfers but only you and your group will be in the vehicle.
-In case you are traveling with your family or a large group of friends, this is the best option if you are going to fill the 6 seats of a vehicle, as it will cost you a similar price to the shared transfer and you will be able to travel together.
+A private arrival transfer from Fiumicino to Rome works in much the same way as a shared transfer, but only you and your companions will be in the vehicle.
+In case you are traveling with your family or a large group of friends, this is the best option if you are going to fill the 6 seats of a vehicle, as it will cost you a similar price to the shared transfer and you will be able to go in company.

 However, if you are staying in different places, keep in mind that this transfer only makes one stop at a single destination.